The Department of Education can seek public comment for feedback on a particular topic or program.

 What is a submission?

 A review or consultation process can be run where a user submits their response to the department containing their views/feedback.
 Submissions can be submitted by an individual, organisation or company.
-The collection of submissions provided to the department are made available to the public, preferably via a website or through a contact point within the department.
-The department reserves the right to refuse online publication of a submission if it does not adhere to the department’s online publishing standards.
+The collection of submissions provided to the department are generally made available to the public, via a website or through a contact point within the department.

 Sending your submission to the department

-In most cases, sending a submission to the department is completed using an online form or via an email address provided on the department website.
+In most cases, sending a submission to the department is completed using an online form or via an email address provided in relation to the particular submission round.
+Information about all active and previous submission rounds is available on the Public Reviews and Consultations page on the department’s website.
 If a user is unable to submit their response using either of these methods, please contact the team running the submission round.
 They should be able to provide alternative ways in which they can receive a submission, such as via post or fax.
-Please visit the page on the department website advertising the submission round and contact information should be supplied.
+Please visit the page on the department website advertising the submission round to access the contact information for the relevant team.

 Do you want your submission to be published on the website and made publicly available?